 Flat feet are one of the more common conditions that podiatrists see in their patients.
 For some people, flat feet never cause a problem, and they adapt to it without pain or any change in mobility.
 For many others, however, flat feet cause pain, difficulty with walking, and other problems.

 Flat feet are also referred to as fallen arches or collapsed arches.
 It is a condition when the arched area on the sole of the foot has flattened out and touches the ground when weight is put on the feet.
 A rigid flat foot is more serious, as the flat foot remains even when you take the weight off the feet.
-A person with flexible flat feet will see the arch take shape when they don’t have any weight on their feet, or they elevate them.
+A person with flexible flat feet will see the arch take shape when they don’t have any weight on their feet, or elevate them.

 (6) Six Symptoms of Flat Feet